 - Immunization: 6 years, or 3 years after the student attains age 18, whichever is longer

-- Information about retention of other records is available from the Office for Nonpublic Schools.
+- Information about retention of other records is available from the Office of Religious and Independent School Support.

-- What steps can a nonpublic school take if after requesting in writing school health services the school district of location does not provide the requested health services?
+- What steps can a religious or independent school take if after requesting in writing school health services the school district of location does not provide the requested health services?

 Education Law §310 provides that persons considering themselves aggrieved by an action taken at a school district meeting or by school authorities may appeal to the Commissioner of Education for a review of such action.
 In an appeal to the Commissioner pursuant to Education Law §310 seeking reimbursement for health services, an appeal must be commenced within 30 days after the conclusion of the school year in which the costs were incurred See Commissioner’s .
 A petitioner may request temporary relief in the form of a stay order when commencing an appeal.
 For more information about appeals, see Appeals to the Commissioner | Office of Counsel (nysed.gov).